nhsengland/Health-RAP-Playbook-Alpha/playbook/docs/index.md

 # Health Reproducible Analytical Pipelines (RAP) Playbook

+> # *ALPHA Please note that this website is currently in alpha testing.
+As such, you may encounter bugs, errors, or inaccuracies during your visit.
+Your [feedback](mailto:datascience@nhs.net) is invaluable in helping us improve this site.*
+>
+>

 This website documents processes, tools and technologies used in health when creating Reproducible Analytical Pipelines (RAP)

 > It is intended to complement, not replace, existing UK Government and NHS guidance: